wilsonmar/wilsonmar.github.io/_posts/2016-10-25-android-install.md

    * Prompt Lab: Upload a pdf and ask questions: summarize, rewrite, generate code, or use freeform prompts
    * AI Chat

+1. CAUTION: Do a full Backup before proceeding with system-level configurations below.

 ### Prerequisite System Dependencies